Eucalyptus adesmophloia: Description

 Eucalyptus adesmophloia is a mallee that grows to a height of 7 m.
 It has loose, rough bark that is shed in plates and short strips to reveal smooth grey and cream-coloured new bark.
 The leaves are lance-shaped, 15-80 mm long and 16-20 mm wide, dull at first before becoming glossy and dark green.
 The flowers are borne in groups of between 9 and 27 on an angular peduncle 8-10 mm long, each flower on a pedicel up to 1 mm long.
 The flower buds are greenish, 3-5 mm wide with a smooth, conical operculum as long as, or up to 50% longer than the floral cup.
 The stamens are white.
 The fruits are woody, conical to hemispherical capsules 5-6 mm long and wide.

 Taxonomy and naming

 This eucalypt was first formally described in 1993 by Ian Brooker and Stephen Hopper who gave it the name Eucalyptus decipiens subsp. adesmophloia and published the description in the journal Nuytsia.
 In 2012, Dean Nicolle and Malcolm French raised it to species status as Eucalyptus adesmophloia.
-The specific epithet (adesmophloia) is derived from Greek, meaning "unfettered bark", referring to the loose, ribbony bark of this species.
+According to Brooker and Hopper, the specific epithet (adesmophloia) is derived from the Greek adesmos meaning "unfettered" and phloia meaning "bark", referring to the bark of this species.
+In ancient Greek, "bark" is phloios (φλοιός).